 It’s a New Year, so out with the old and in with the new, right?
-You can’t scan Facebook, pick a magazine or newspaper, or even delve into Netflix without hearing about Marie Kondo and her life changing method of decluttering your home and life.
+You can’t scan Facebook, pick a magazine or newspaper, or even delve into Netflix without hearing about organizing and decluttering specialists like The Home Edit and Marie Kondo and her life changing method of sifting through your home and life.
 It’s no surprise that her method and ones like hers are so important to estate planning as well.

 A client of mine shared a story recently of her parents who had lived in their home for YEARS and had slowly packed it to the gills with, well, a lifetime of belongings.
 It landed somewhere in between “Hoarders” and Marie Kondo’s new Netflix series “Tidying Up.”
 At each visit she would try to tackle some part of the clutter, but her parent’s health (sadly) quickly failed and she was left with the job of the entire home to clear, refurbish and sell.
 It was a quite burden for a single mom of three and she had limited help from other family members.

 Another client dished about her older parents who travel quite a bit in their retirement.
 In between amazing trips to destinations around the world, they come to visit her and her family here in Phoenix.
 She playfully groans each time they show up because they bring something unearthed from her childhood: albums, games, clothing, housewares and more.
 They’re downsizing the home they have lived in for about 40 years because in this stage of their lives they need and want to care for less.
 They decided to approach this after reading a book which the New York Times calls a “primer on how to winnow your belongings before you die, so you don’t burden your family… Ms. Magnusson is the anti-Kondo, who takes us on a charming and discursive tour of her own stuff.”